MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 show stacktrace content in DevTools
 -->

 When a web app crashes or hangs unexpectedly, this can result in data loss and a poor user experience.
 The **Crash analyzer** tool helps you identify the cause of these crashes.
 Use the **Crash analyzer** tool to analyze the memory state of your web app at the time of a crash.
-You can access the **Crash analyzer** tool from the **Memory** tool, which displays a list of recent crashes<!-- todo: true? --> that occurred in your web app.

 As a web developer, you collect stack traces from customers in production, and then use the **Crash analyzer** tool to "beautify" the stack traces in DevTools.
 DevTools only does the analysis of the stack traces, not the collecting of stack traces.

-As an alternative approach, you can collect local stack traces by triggering a crash dump manually by clicking the **Take snapshot** button in the **Memory** tool.<!-- todo: true? -->

 When you select a crash from the list, you can see a detailed report of the crash, including:
 * The call stack.